asitha-sena/python-ags4/README.md

 ```

 ## Introduction
-'python-ags4' is a library of functions that let allows a user import [AGS4](http://www.agsdataformat.com/datatransferv4/intro.php) files to a collection of Pandas DataFrames.
+`python-ags4` is a library of functions that lets a user import [AGS4](http://www.agsdataformat.com/datatransferv4/intro.php) files to a collection of Pandas DataFrames.
+The data can be analyzed, manipulated, and updated using Pandas and then exported back to an AGS4 file.

 ## Examples